 Council begins by developing an understanding of the challenges that may be faced and the priorities to be pursued.
-This information is outlined in as Strategic Plan and includes a Strategic Priorities Chart that is updated regularly.
+This information is outlined in the Strategic Plan.

 The Strategic Plan guides us in our short- and long-term planning and serves as a foundation upon which the County’s Business Plan, master plans, division and department plans, and annual budgets are developed.

 The County approves an interim budget in the fall annually for the following year.
-Final budget is approved in the spring once the province sets the final property tax levy for education requisitions, and when property assessment values have been confirmed.
+The revised budget is approved in the spring once the Province sets the final property tax levy for education requisitions, and when property assessment values have been confirmed.
 Tax rates are then finalized during a budget deliberation meeting held by Council every April.

 The approval process for the budget is completed in the following stages:

 The tax mill rate is set by the County and what property owners pay in municipal taxes.
 The tax mill rate does not include the education and seniors’ foundation levies that all municipalities including the County must collect on behalf of the provincial government.
 The tax bill that property owners receive every May includes the tax mill rate and the provincial education tax and Grande Spirit Foundation tax.

-The overall $143.7 million budget includes estimated expenditures of $78.4 million for general operations and $65.3 million for capital.
-Currently, there is a deficit of $3.4 million; however, the County’s budget will be balanced at final budget deliberations that take place in spring 2020.
+The overall $149.5 million budget includes estimated expenditures of $78.4 million for general operations and $71.1 million for capital.

 Your tax dollars are spent on programs and services that impact your daily life.
-According to the 2020 interim budget, which is subject to change at final budget in the spring of 2020, for every dollar of your tax, we are investing:
+For every dollar of your municipal taxes, we are investing:

-- 49 cents into accessible, reliable, and connected road networks, bridges and other necessary infrastructure.
+- 45.3 cents into accessible, reliable, and connected road networks, bridges and other necessary transportation infrastructure.

-- 22 cents into Regional Enforcement Services, the Regional Fire Service, Disaster Services, Family and Community Support Services, Agricultural Services, Library Services, Parks and Recreation Services, community grants, and other community safety initiatives.
+- 20.8 cents into Regional Enforcement, Fire Service and Disaster Services, Family and Community Support Services, Agricultural Services, Library Services, Parks and Recreation Services, community grants, and other community safety initiatives.

-- 16.8 cents into running the municipality which includes staffing and resources for Council, County Administrator Office, Communications, Assessment, Financial Services, Insurance and Risk Management, Legislative Services, Procurement, Systems, Human Resources and Safety.
+- 15.4 cents into running the municipality which includes staffing and resources for Assessment, Asset Management, Communications, Council, County Administrator Office, Financial Services, Human Resources and Safety, Information Technology, Insurance and Risk Management, Legislative Services, Procurement.